Batterii/eslint-config-node/README.md

 1. The `prepublishOnly` script pushes the current branch and all tags.
 2. `npm publish` publishes the new version to the registry.

-Note that `npm publish` has been completed, this process *cannot be undone*, so make sure you know what you're doing before running it.
+Note that once `npm publish` has been completed, this process *cannot be undone*, so make sure you know what you're doing before running it.

 ### Concerning Version Numbers